dimgametv/PrepSTENO-Windows/README.md

 # 🖥️ PrepSTENO Windows

-**PrepSTENO** is a professional typing and steno practice software built for SSC Stenographer aspirants.
+**PrepSTENO** is a professional English Steno practice software built for SSC Stenographer aspirants.
+It evaluates your mistakes as per the very rules published by SSC for Stenographer Skill Test.
 It helps you improve typing speed, accuracy, and confidence through structured lessons and smart evaluation.

 ---